 Coccus Pocus 2022 Winning Stories

-In autumn 2022, the University of Hull launched an exciting scary story competition for Halloween: Coccus Pocus 2022!
+In autumn 2022, the University of Hull launched their annual scary story competition for Halloween: Coccus Pocus!
 The event was organised for a fourth time, following three successful runs in 2021, 2020 and 2019.
 We supported the competition as part of our #BiofilmAware campaign, which is all about helping people to understand what biofilms are.

 The contestants were encouraged to write a short horror or sci-fi story between 500 and 2,000 words, including themes of antimicrobial resistance and/or microbial biofilms.
 The evaluation committee ranked stories according to the intrigue of their plot, use of language, character description and scientific soundness.